Skip to main content

 Token Creation

-Both works to connect your repository through Appcircle.
-That being said, **Project Access Token **is used to authorize a single project(repository) and **Personal Access Token **is used to authorize every repository the user has access to.
+Personal Access Token from user works to connect your repository through Appcircle.
+That being said, Personal Access Token is used to authorize every repository the user has access to.

 Check Token